smokeml/smokeml.github.io/icseae.md

 [tmux_smoke.json](/assets/text/tmux_smoke.json)

 It takes several 8675778us (**8.67 seconds**) for analyzing tmux.bc.
 After it finished, you will see the time and memory usage on the screen.
-SMOKE reports 18 bugs in total and mark 12 of them as valid.
-Those 6 invalid reports are identified in the the **"path-sensitive verification"** phase we described in the paper.
+SMOKE reports 18 bugs in total and marks 12 of them as valid.
+Those 6 invalid reports are identified in the **"path-sensitive verification"** phase we described in the paper.

 In SMOKE, we treat different reports of the same root cause as one.
 So that we report 9 memory leak reports in the paper and 2 of them are false positives.